fables-tales/rubysoexperiment/README.md

 ```

 This block of C includes `ruby.h`, a C header file that gives us various
-functions to work with the ruby interpreter, and `stdint.h`, which declares
+functions to work with the Ruby interpreter, and `stdint.h`, which declares
 fixed width integer types (in this case we need `int32_t`, because we declared
-our function to be an `i32` in rust.
+our function to be an `i32` in Rust).
 It then declares that `return_3` is a
 function from outside of the C file (because it's declared in Rust).
 Then it
 declares the function `foo_rb_return_3`, which calls `return_3`, and then wraps
 it in the `LONG2FIX` macro.
 This macro comes from `ruby.h` and converts a C